status-im/specs/docs/raw/serving-community-history.md

 ## Supported platforms

 Creating, distributing, downloading and unpacking community history archives SHOULD only be supported in Status desktop clients.
-Status mobile clients SHOULD NOT implement this functionality due to bandwidth and storage limitations.
+Status mobile are out of scope for the MVP of this service.
+However we may consider bringing this service to Status Mobile in the future.

 ## Requirements / Assumptions